makrai/notes/narayan2005-density-umap.md

 * we introduce density-preserving data visu methods den-SNE and densMAP
   * both t-SNE and UMAP construct their embeddings iteratively
-  * we augment the objective function with an auxiliary term that measures the distortion of local density at each data point in the visualization
+  * we augment the objective function with an auxiliary term that measures the distortion of local density at each point in the visualization
   * we develop a general, differentiable measure of local density, local radius
     * intuitively represents the average distance to the nearest neighbors
     * enables efficient optimization of the density-augmented visu objective